Security Awareness Culture: From Checkbox Compliance to Real Results

 Measuring What Matters: From Awareness to Action

 Most security awareness programs struggle with measurement despite its critical importance.
-We frequently see organizations tracking metrics that satisfy auditors but fail to indicate whether security behaviors have actually changed.
+Organizations frequently track metrics that satisfy auditors but fail to indicate whether security behaviors have actually changed.
 Completing required training sessions tells us nothing about whether employees will actually report suspicious emails or follow security procedures when facing real threats.

 Most traditional security programs rely on training completion rates as their primary success metric.
 This approach fundamentally misses the mark by focusing on activity rather than outcomes.
 Almost half of surveyed organizations still consider compliance their most important success measure, yet these metrics fail to demonstrate whether actual behavior change has occurred.